ARE YOU SUFFERING FROM CAREGIVER BURNOUT?

-- Develop routines and use The Carer’s 2022 Diary to schedule in time for hobbies, socialising, napping, exercising or anything that is pleasurable for you.
+- Develop routines and use a diary or journal to schedule in time for hobbies, socialising, napping, exercising or anything that is pleasurable for you.

 - Choose some self-care practices to incorporate into your day.
 Start small and choose something easy to perform and if you consciously repeat it often enough it will soon become a habit and part of your daily routine.